mojochao/configaro/README.md

 What is it?
 -----------

-`configaro` is a configuration library for Python 3 that's music to your ears.
+`configaro` is a Python 3 configuration library that's music to your ears.

 Why should I care?
 ------------------